Written by Mitch Tapner.

 In England, Wales and Northern Ireland, you may be able to get a Funeral Expenses Payment if you’re receiving certain income-related benefits such as Universal Credit, Income Support or Jobseeker’s Allowance.

-This payment can help with key costs like burial or cremation fees, and may offer up to £1,000 towards other expenses, such as a coffin, flowers or travel.
+This payment can help with key costs like burial or cremation fees, and may offer up to £1,000 towards other expenses, such as a coffin, flowers, or travel, allowing families to pay for the funeral more easily.
 It’s paid by the Department for Work and Pensions (DWP).
 However, it’s usually given after the funeral has taken place, which means you may still need to pay upfront or borrow the money at first.

 You might also be able to claim the Bereavement Support Payment.
 This isn’t just for funeral costs, but it can help ease the financial strain if you’ve lost a spouse or civil partner.
 To qualify, the person who died must have paid National Insurance for a certain amount of time, and the death must have happened within the past 21 months.
 You also need to be under State Pension age when you apply.